pwrlabs/pwrlabs-docs/docs/developers/sdks/send-transactions-to-pwr-chain.md

     async function sendData() {
-        // VIDA used to send the transaction to const vida = 123;
+        // VIDA used to send the transaction to const vidaId = 123;
         // Buffer data to be included in the transaction const data = Buffer.from('Hello World!');

-        // Send the data at vida 123 to the chain const tx = await wallet.sendVMDataTxn(vida, data);
+        // Send the data at vidaId 123 to the chain const tx = await wallet.sendVMDataTxn(vidaId, data);

         // Error handling
         if (tx.success) {